Can-Sahin/AWSMobilePushNotification/README.md

 ## Getting Started

+Nuget Package will be available soon.

-Requirements: Amazon SNS and Amazon DynamoDB
+Requirements: `.NET Standards 1.6` and Amazon SNS , Amazon DynamoDB

 1. Obtain `Platform Application ARN` from [AWS SNS] using either your APNS Certificate or GCM API Keys
 2. Create DynamoDB Tables at the first run (See example code below)